sherryduong93/Anime_Recommender/README.md

 -Comparing the top 20 studios and producers, there are clear studios that are more highly rated by users.
 <br><img src="images/ratings_per_studio.png" width="425"/> <img src="images/ratings_per_producers.png" width="425"/>

-User metadata from users_meta:
--Gender
--Location
--Birthdate > convert to age
--Member since data > Age of membership
--Stats_episode > How active is the user?
--Stats mean score > How generous/strict is the user?
--username: Could we pull anything useful from the usernames?
-NLP?

 ## Content Based Recommender System:
 **Anime_id Keyword**